Corona Virus Awareness: Employer vs. Employee

-Bangladesh is facing high risk to be influenced by the novel coronavirus outbreak as the virus has already spread in lots of places of the globe.
+Bangladesh is facing a high risk of being influenced by the novel coronavirus outbreak as the virus has already spread in lots of places around the globe.
 And finally turning public fears into reality, authorities in Bangladesh have confirmed the first three patients of Covid-19, a new strain of coronavirus that has killed over 3,600 people around the world.

-At this time, the case is evolving, and it is never too early for employers to think how they can address employee concerns, cooperate prevent an outbreak, or address one if it occurs.
-Employers ought to even be attentive to legal pitfalls that they may encounter when trying to protect their employees from the corona virus.
+At this time, the case is evolving, and it is never too early for employers to think about how they can address employee concerns, cooperate to prevent an outbreak, or address one if it occurs.
+Employers ought to even be attentive to legal pitfalls that they may encounter when trying to protect their employees from the coronavirus.

 UNICEF Bangladesh also has released guidance specifically addressed to Bangladeshi people.
-Prime Minister Sheikh Hasina also asked the people not to be worried over coronavirus as the country was able enough to handle this disease.
+Prime Minister Sheikh Hasina also asked the people not to be worried about the coronavirus as the country was able to handle this disease.
 For the past few days, IEDCR has been underlining cautiousness and improvement of individual cleanliness.

 What is the Coronavirus and The Way It Is Transmitted?

 Coronaviruses are an enormous family of viruses that are normal in people and lots of different species of animals, including cows, camels, cats, and bats.
-Rarely, animal coronaviruses can influences to people and then transmit between people, such as with SARS-CoV and MERS-CoV.
-The infection that causes COVID-19 is spreading from person-to-person in China and some constrained person-to-person transmission has been accounted in countries outside China, including the United States of America.
+Rarely, animal coronaviruses can influence people and then transmit between people, such as with SARS-CoV and MERS-CoV.
+The infection that causes COVID-19 is spreading from person to person in China and some constrained person-to-person transmission has been accounted in countries outside China, including the United States of America.
 Like other respiratory diseases like seasonal influenza are currently widespread in many countries.

 How dangerous is it?

 Like other respiratory illnesses, it can cause delicate symptoms as well as a sore throat, runny nose, cough, and fever.
-It may be a lot of severe for some people and can prompt pneumonia or breathing challenges and organ failure.
+It may be severe for some people and can prompt pneumonia breathing challenges and organ failure.
 More rarely, the disease can be fatal.
-Older citizen and people with pre-existing medical conditions seem to be more vulnerable to changing into severely sick with the virus.
+Older citizens and people with pre-existing medical conditions seem to be more vulnerable to becoming severely sick with the virus.

 What Are the Primary Symptoms of the Coronavirus?

-Older man and people with other medical problem (such as diabetes, asthma, or heart disease) possibly more vulnerable to be getting seriously sick.
+Older men and people with other medical problems (such as diabetes, asthma, or heart disease) possibly more vulnerable to be getting seriously sick.

 How will unfold of the Coronavirus Be Prevented?

-Experience says taking precaution measures, remaining vigilant and preparation are key.
+Experience says taking precautionary measures, remaining vigilant, and preparing are key.
 There is currently no vaccine to prevent coronavirus disease (COVID-19).

 Standard recommendations to stop infection spread include: